Best and worst online shops

 Find out which websites shoppers love and hate in our table of the best and worst online shops.

-We've quizzed thousands of shoppers on their opinions of the best and worst online shops they've used - and now we can reveal the results.
+We asked thousands of shoppers what they think of the online shops they've used and ranked them from best to worst - and here are the results.

-Every year, Which? surveys thousands of people about their experiences of online shopping, so you know which retailers you can rely on.
+Every year, Which? surveys thousands of people about their experiences of online shopping, so that you know which retailers you can rely on.

-Our results include big names such as Amazon, John Lewis, Marks & Spencer and Argos.
-They also include specialists such as Toolstation and Screwfix.
+Our results include big names such as Amazon, John Lewis, Marks & Spencer and Argos, as well as specialists such as Toolstation, Superdrug and Currys/PC World.

 Only the shops that customers think are the very best get a high customer score.
-So if you want convenient delivery times, good prices and a great range of products, you can use our results to choose the best online shops - and avoid the worst.
+So if you want convenient delivery times, good prices and a great range of products, use our results to choose the best online shops - and avoid the worst.

 If you're a Which? member, log in now to unlock our full analysis below.
-If you're not yet a member, sign up for instant access with a £1 trial to Which?.
+If you're not yet a member, sign up to Which? for instant access.

 Using the table